sungsik-kong/sungsik-kong.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Mee"
+title: "Sungsik Kong"
-excerpt: "About mer"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/